 The financial management of Poste Italiane is under the supervision of the Italian Court of Auditors, which conducts this oversight through a magistrate that it appoints.
-It should be noted that in 2017, said control activities were performed by delegated magistrate Francesco Petronio.
+It should be noted that (i) in 2019 this control activity was performed by the delegated magistrate Francesco Petronio, whereas (ii) since 1 January 2020 this control activity has been performed by the delegated magistrate Piergiorgio Della Ventura.

 The magistrate delegated by the Court of Auditors attends the meetings of the Board of Directors and, normally, of the Board of Statutory Auditors.
-In 1998, the Board of Directors resolved to pay the magistrate appointed by the Court of Auditors an attendance allowance, currently amounting to €150 per meeting for every meeting of a corporate body attended.
+In 1998, the Board of Directors resolved to pay the magistrate appointed by the Court of Auditors an attendance allowance, currently amounting to 150 euros per meeting for every meeting of a corporate body attended.